 For enterprise B2B SaaS, this typically means the CRM is one system of many.
 Enrichment data lives in Clay.
 Intent signals come from multiple providers.
 Product usage data lives in a data warehouse.
 The architecture defines how these sources connect and which system wins when data conflicts.

 How does a buyer move from unknown to customer to advocate?
-The bowtie model recognises that revenue does not end at closed-won.
+The bowtie model recognises that revenue doesn't end at closed-won.
 The post-sale journey (onboarding, adoption, expansion, advocacy) is where recurring revenue compounds.

 Revenue architecture defines the stages, the criteria for moving between them, and the signals that indicate progression or risk.
 For enterprise SaaS with complex buying committees, this means multi-threaded lifecycle tracking (not just one contact per deal, but the full buying group's engagement mapped across stages).